successible/cleanslate/README.md

 ☀️ Track food without judgment.

-Clean Slate is a free calorie tracker designed for people who struggle with:
+Clean Slate is a free calorie tracker and web application.
+It is designed for people who struggle with:

 - Binging
 - Self-compassion
+- Logging food consistently
 - Dieting itself

 It can do stuff like: